 About Hoi An

-Today, Hoi An flourishes as a centre for tourism, as many visitors flock to the UNESCO World Heritage ancient city along the riverside.
-With colourful streets, a number of historical museums to visit, riverfront cafes, and cheap food and drink, Hoi An is a wonderful place to slow down and watch the world go by.
+Today, Hoi An Vietnam flourishes as a centre for tourism, as many visitors flock to the UNESCO World Heritage ancient city along the riverside.
+With colourful streets, a number of historical museums to visit, riverfront cafes along the Hoi An river, and cheap food and drink, Hoi An is a wonderful place to slow down and watch the world go by.

 Hoi An Lantern Festival – traditional full moon celebration

-During the evening of the event itself, all of the electric lights in the old city are turned off, and the rivers and street take on a magical aura as thousands of lanterns and candles twinkle and flicker through the darkness.
+During the evening of the event itself, all of the electric lights in the Hoi An old town are turned off, and the rivers and street take on a magical aura as thousands of Vietnamese lanterns and candles twinkle and flicker through the darkness.

 How to visit Hoi An Lantern Festival

-There is no cost to visit the Hoi An Lantern festival itself.
-You only need to wander down to the riverfron during the evening.
+There is no cost to visit the Hoi An moon lantern festival itself.
+You only need to wander down to the riverfront during the evening.
 Most of the action takes place around the Japanese Bridge or the bridge that connect An Hoi island to Hoi An ancient city.
 The ceremonies that take place in the various pagodas are also free to visit.

-As you wander along the riverfront, you will see literally hundreds of old grannies and young girls plying their trade in paper lanterns.
-It only costs around VND 10,000-20,000 (less than $1) if you end up convinced that releasing one of these lanterns into the river will bring you happiness, luck and prosperity.
+As you wander along the riverfront, you will see literally hundreds of old grannies and young girls plying their trade in moon festival lanterns.
+One moon lantern only costs around VND 10,000-20,000 (less than $1) if you end up convinced that releasing one of these lanterns into the river will bring you happiness, luck and prosperity.
 I’m not sure if our relative happiness levels increased after this, but it was a fun thing to do!
-Although the environmentalist in me wonders where they all wash up at the end.
+Although the environmentalist in me wonders where the Hoi An lanterns all wash up at the end.

-If you want to take a boat (sampan) along the river, then stop and haggle with one of the many locals offering a trip.
-We did not do this as we were happy just filming and taking pictures.
+If you want to take a boat (sampan) along the river, then stop and haggle with one of the many locals offering a trip at the floating lantern festival.
+We did not do this at the moon festival 2017 as we were happy just filming and taking pictures.
 However, common wisdom seems to tell that you could expect to pay around VND100,000 ($6.50) for a ride.
 Of course, you need to negotiate and it is probably best to agree on the price before setting off.